campfireunion/docs/docs/1.0/creator-tools/tutorials/changing-the-scale-of-a-character.md

 ![Scaling a character in the Flipside Creator Tools](https://www.flipsidexr.com/files/docs/screenshots/scaling-a-character.png)

 When you have the scale you want for your character, click **Apply** to apply the scale.
-Your character should now be the correct scale when you set it up for importing into Flipside Studio.
+Your character should now be the correct scale when you set it up for importing into Flipside.

 > **Note:** Don't change the scale of a character in the **Hierarchy** window.
 Instead, follow the steps above to set its scale.
-Otherwise, this will cause problems with some features in Flipside Studio.
+Otherwise, this will cause problems with some features in Flipside.

 ---